 Advanced 80% Receiver Jigs

 There are many jigs to aid you in completing an 80% AR-15 (or AR-10/AR-308) receiver.
-One of the better examples of this style was the Easy Jig by 80percentarms.com.
+One of the better examples of this style used to be the Easy Jig by 80percentarms.com.
 Then a step forward in jig technology became available from 5D tactical.
-This offered much less drilling, more convenient depth setting slots, more accurate positioning of the jig with respect to the receiver, a larger diameter, better supported end mill bit, less swapping of jig parts during the milling process and a “touch free” guide system.
-All in all it was a significant step forward in 80% jig technology, and a similarly advanced Generation 2 of the Easy Jig became available not long after.
-As far as I know, these two are the state of the art in Jigs at this instant in time (July 2017).
+This system offered much less drilling, more convenient depth setting slots, more accurate positioning of the jig with respect to the receiver, a larger diameter, better supported end mill bit, less swapping of jig parts during the milling process and a “touch free” guide system.
+All in all it was a significant step forward in 80% jig technology, and a similarly advanced Generation 2 of the Easy Jig became available not long afterwards.
+As far as I know, these two are the state of the art in jigs at this instant in time (August 2017).

-The router used will be the Dewalt DWP611 trim router, as in my opinion (as well as many others), it is the best router for this task.
+We use the Dewalt DWP611 trim router, as in my opinion (as well as many others); it is the best router for this task.

 To Be Continued